 Many news outlets may state that there is a fourth stimulus payment.
 However, there is no federal fourth stimulus.
-There are only many state programs which can be viewed as a fourth stimulus payments; there are around 20 states who proposed stimulus programs, most of which passed during 2021 and 2022.
+However, there are many state programs that can be viewed as a fourth stimulus payment; there are around 20 states who proposed stimulus programs, most of which passed during 2021 and 2022.
 California's Golden State Stimulus was one of the more well-known programs as there were two parts to it.
 The table below has the details on state stimulus programs available.

 CO residents can claim up to $750 per qualifying person by filing a 2021 Return by October 17, 2022 - married couples could receive $1,500.
 If you miss this deadline, contact the CO state tax agency to see if they can work with you to get your stimulus payment issued.

-The state offered a $450 one-time payment to lower class families; specifically, those who receives either Temporary Assistance for Needy Families, Relative/Non-Relative Caregiver Funds, or one who has an adoptive or foster child.
+The state offered a $450 one-time payment to lower-class families, specifically those who receive either Temporary Assistance for Needy Families, Relative/Non-Relative Caregiver Funds, or who have an adoptive or foster child.

 The state offered one-time payments of $250 for singles, $350 for heads of household, and $500 for married couples.
 The payments were sent to those who filed a 2020 or 2021 Return; if you did not file and missed the deadline, contact the state to see if you are able to claim this payment.